zhaoran-hou/website/content/home/projects.md

 section_settings:
     show_section: true
-    title: ''
+    title: 'Ongoing projects.'
-    subtitle: 'Custom Subtitle: see my github for the complete list'
+    subtitle: 'Only some projects are displayed.
+For the complete list, see my CV.'
 ---

 home/projects.md